michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0029.md

 - n: an affluent person; a person who is financially well off
 - n: a branch that flows into the main stream
 ### Family
-affluent: affluence, affluently, affluents+;affluence: affluences
+- affluent: affluence, affluently, affluents+
+- affluence: affluences
 ### Examples
 - The national referendum result was narrow but Remain votes piled up in big cities, affluent suburbs and Scotland.
 - In every income group in Britain bar the most affluent ABs, there was a majority for leaving the EU.